PaddlePaddle/PaddleNLP/applications/information_extraction/README_en.md

 <tr><td>🧾🎓<b>uie-x-base (12L768H)</b><td>48.84<td>73.87<td>65.60<td>88.81<td><b>79.36</b> <td>81.65
 </table>

-0-shot means that no training data is directly used for prediction through ```paddlenlp.Taskflow```, and 5-shot means that each category contains 5 pieces of labeled data for model fine-tuning. **Experiments show that UIE can further improve the performance with a small amount of data (few-shot) in vertical scenes**.
+0-shot means that no training data is directly used for prediction through ```paddlenlp.Taskflow```, and 5-shot means that each category contains 5 pieces of labeled data for model fine-tuning. **Experiments show that UIE can further improve the performance with a small amount of data (few-shot)**.

-- Experimental results of multimodal datasets
+- Experimental results on multimodal datasets

-We experimented on the zero-sample effect of UIE-X on the self-built multi-modal test sets of three major scenarios: general, financial, and medical:
+We experimented on the zero-shot performance of UIE-X on the in-house multi-modal test sets in three different domains of general, financial, and medical:

 <table>
 <tr><th ><th>General <th>Financial<th colspan='2'>Medical